 NatWest bank are part of the RBS group which is 82% taxpayer owned.
 All the top banks are currently under investigation for the PPI repayment process as the Financial Ombudsman Service has been overturning a staggering 80% of cases referred to them.
 The whole industry and the way in which they're handling claims is under scrutiny from the Financial Conduct Authority.
+Continue reading to find out if you were missold by NatWest, and how to go about making a ppi claim.

 If you've taken out finance with NatWest in the form of a loan, mortgage or credit card, you could have been mis-sold PPI.
 The following questions are there to help identify whether or not you could be entitled to make a claim: